LiquidX-Studio/LiquidX-Studio.github.io/how_we_code.md

 ![image](./img/LiquidXLogo.png)

-# LiquidX Developers Handbook
-This guide describes the software engineering process at LiquidX.

-# How should you use this handbook?
+# How should you use this engineering handbook?
 The process described here is largely driven by the strategy described in our [Engineering excellence strategy](./EngineeringExcellenceStrategy.md).
 All engineers at LiquidX studio are *required* to follow the instructions included in this handbook.  __Any__ deviation from this engineering process requires *prior* approval from the head of engineering.